dipsscor/API-Gateway-Kong/README.md

         5. Go to "consumers" in left pane and create 2 consumers.

             - username: Give the username e.g. "mike , john" and submit
-            - Create credentials for the newly created consumers of the services
+            - Create Basic credentials for the newly created consumers of the services
-            - Basic --> Basic Auth -->username: "mike/john"-->password--> "password"
+            - Credentials --> Basic Auth -->username: "mike/john"-->password--> "password"

         6. Go back to "services" section --> eligible consumers --> check both the consumers "mike /john" are added.